3x071c/lsg-remix/README.md

   <a href="#license">License</a>
 </p>

-> Looking for the old version using Next.js with a fully loaded Apollo+Nexus+Prisma GraphQL stack?
+> Looking for the old version using Next.js with an Apollo+Nexus GraphQL stack?
 It's gone now. ([archive](https://github.com/3x071c/lsg/tree/7c377cdef5baddd9dcf5f49985325081f31159e3))

 ## Introduction

 👋 Hey!
-You're looking at the source code behind the new [Louise-Schroeder-Gymnasium website](https://lsg.musin.de/) right now! 🤯 It houses a full-stack [Remix](https://remix.run/) application, loaded with TypeScript, Cloudflare Pages and [a bunch of other goodies](#tech-stack).
+You're looking at the source code behind the new [Louise-Schroeder-Gymnasium website](https://lsg.musin.de/) right now! 🤯 It houses a full-stack [Remix](https://remix.run/) application, loaded with TypeScript, Prisma and [a bunch of other goodies](#tech-stack).
 It's not out yet, but we're working on it.
 Wanna help out? 😇 See how to [get started](#get-started), take a look at the [tech stack](#tech-stack), or dig straight into the [documentation](#documentation). 👀

 ## Public Money, Public Code